Pleasure and Pain (Dr. Hook album)

 Pleasure and Pain is the seventh album from the country rock band Dr. Hook.
-It featured two U.S. Top 10 hits, "Sharing the Night Together" and "When You're in Love with a Beautiful Woman."
+It featured two U.S. top 10 hits, "Sharing the Night Together" and "When You're in Love with a Beautiful Woman".
 Both songs also became chart hits in the UK, Canada and Australia.

 This particular Dr. Hook album was pressed with two different track line-ups.
-The first pressing, whose track listing is below, didn't include the song "All the Time in the World", as subsequent re-pressings did.
+The first pressing, whose track listing is below, did not include the song "All the Time in the World", as subsequent re-pressings did.

-In September 1979 the album was certified Gold by the RIAA.
+In September 1979, the album was certified gold by the RIAA.